-To learn more about using Step Functions to connect to other AWS services, see the Step Functions Developer Guide.
-You can also create tasks in your state machines that run applications, see the FAQ in the Overview section, How does AWS Step Functions connect to my resources?
+To learn more about using Step Functions to connect to other AWS services, see the Step Functions developer guide.
+You can also create tasks in your state machines that run applications, see the FAQ in the Overview section, How does Step Functions connect to my resources?

-Q: How does AWS Step Functions work with Amazon API Gateway?
+How does Step Functions work with Amazon API Gateway?

-Q: How does logging and monitoring work for AWS Step Functions?
+Q: How does logging and monitoring work for Step Functions?

 Q: What happens if my Express Workflow fails due to exhausted retries or an unmanaged exception?